mazino2d/mazino2d.github.io/_posts/2023-06-13-classification-metrics.md

 #### When to use it:

-- When your problem is balanced using accuracy is usually **    **.
+- When your problem is balanced using accuracy is usually **a good start**.
 An additional benefit is that it is really **easy to explain** it to non-technical stakeholders in your project,
 - When every class is **equally important** to you.

 ## 9. F-score